 Our most recent handbook helps you to tackle the journey from identifying your objectives to value presentation.
-Through four simple chapters and examples, you will learn how to structure, create, engage and evaluate your project process.
+Through four simple chapters and examples, learn how to structure, create, engage and evaluate your project process.

 If you start a road trip without a map, gas, or a destination in mind, you probably won’t get very far.
 The same is true of competitive intelligence projects.
 Being a driver of these projects is a complex and time consuming journey.
-By clearly defining your CI objectives, your KPIs and clear methods to create and nurture your communities, you are one step closer to your mission: gaining the support of management and decision makers.
+By clearly defining your CI objectives, KPIs and clear methods to create and nurture your communities, you’re one step closer to your mission: gaining the support of management and decision makers.

 - KPIs and project success indicators

 - Which CI ‘deliverables’ belong to specific audiences

 - How to create and nurture a community